How To > Ensure task completion

 - Supporting documentation: Attach examples or training materials.

-- Expiring task types: Set up certain tasks to auto-complete after their deadline.
+- Expiring task types: Set up certain tasks to auto-complete after their deadline, perfect for FYI and informational items.

 - Time-based auto-completion: Create rules for tasks to close automatically after a set time.